rspec/rspec-rails/README.markdown

 ## Living on edge

-If you prefer to exploit bundler's support for pointing a gem at a github repo, be sure to do so for all five of the relevant rspec gems:
+Bundler makes it a snap to use the latest code for any gem your app depends on.
+For rspec-rails, you'll need to point bundler to the git repositories for `rspec-rails` and the other rspec related gems it depends on:

     gem "rspec-rails",        :git => "git://github.com/rspec/rspec-rails.git"
     gem "rspec",              :git => "git://github.com/rspec/rspec.git"